-Because of high rates of infection in many parts of the country, it is likely that even with the best of efforts, some students will have either pre-symptomatic or asymptomatic coronavirus infections when they arrive at Brown to begin a new semester.
-In the first two weeks after students arrive for the start of a new 2020-21 academic year term, our aim will be to identify infections and prevent their spread.
+Because of high rates of infection in many parts of the world, it is likely that even with the best of efforts, some students will have either pre-symptomatic or asymptomatic coronavirus infections when they arrive at Brown to begin a new semester.
+In the first week after students arrive for the start of a new 2020-21 academic year term, our aim will be to identify infections and prevent their spread.

 The “Quiet Period” applies to all Brown undergraduate students regardless of pre-arrival test status (including antibody testing) and geographical point of departure.
 The goal is to identify infections and prevent their spread, recognizing that some students will have either pre-symptomatic or asymptomatic coronavirus infections when they arrive at Brown because of high rates of infection in many parts of the country.